I love beets. Fucking love them. Pickled beets, beet salad, borscht. You say you got beets, I’m there.

 “Meh,” I replied when the song ended.
 He turned beet red.

 This is why I hate calling this song “the greatest” and that band “the best.”
-I have my tastes, you have yours, and I make no claim to superior discernment when it comes to music, literature or cuisine.
+I have my tastes, you have yours, and I make no claim to superior discernment when it comes to music, literature, film or cuisine.
 That said, I do write a blog about music and think I owe my reading public full disclosure regarding my preferences.
-Because my sphere of operation is popular music from 1926 to the present, as part you may wonder why your favorite artist never earns a spot in my rotation.
+Because my sphere of operation is popular music from 1926 to the present, you may wonder why your favorite artist never earns a spot in my rotation.
 It’s either because I haven’t gotten around to it or I simply don’t care for their music.
 I may respect them as musicians, but they’re not my cup of tea.

 So here is a list of some of the artists who have received rave reviews throughout their careers, have fans who love everything they do, but leave me unmoved.
 No offense meant; I’d just rather listen to someone else.